route1337/ansible-role-managecloudflared/TESTING.md

 6. Enter the Ruby virtual environment via `rubyenv` (Re-source your .profile first)
 7. Then just `gem install bundler && bundle install` while in the repo root.
 8. Make sure you have AWS credentials for the default profile with active API access
-9. For Ubuntu 22.04+ you will need a custom AMI that has RSA enabled for sshd until Vagrant is updated
-10. Now try `kitchen list` to see the roles available for testing.
+9. Now try `kitchen list` to see the roles available for testing.
-11. Create a Cloudflare account with an authoritative domain configured
+10. Create a Cloudflare account with an authoritative domain configured
-12. Login to a cloudflared install on your local machine and create some test tunnels matching the configurations you are testing changes too.
+11. Login to a cloudflared install on your local machine and create some test tunnels matching the configurations you are testing changes too.
     1. It's a good idea to test all tunnel variants before opening a PR
-13. Validate the role works against your test tunnels
+12. Validate the role works against your test tunnels

 Delayed PRs
 -----------